AdobeDocs/analytics.en/help/admin/admin-console/user-management2/user-migration/migrate-enterprise.md

       >
       >During this step, Adobe recommends streamlining your user list to ensure that only those users with a valid email ID are included in the Enterprise or Federated ID migration.

-1. In the [!UICONTROL Admin Console], download a list of Admin Console users:
+1. In the [!UICONTROL Admin Console], download a list of Adobe Admin Console users:

    1. Navigate to [!UICONTROL Admin Console] > **[!UICONTROL Users]**, then click [Export users list to CSV](https://helpx.adobe.com/enterprise/using/users.html).

       ![](/help/admin/admin-console/user-management2/user-migration/assets/export-csv.png)

-   1. Compare the two files: the existing Admin Console users in the exported [!DNL .csv] file ( [!DNL sample.csv], in this example) with the users in the Analytics [!DNL User Logins List.csv] file.
+   1. Compare the two files: the existing Adobe Admin Console users in the exported [!DNL .csv] file ( [!DNL sample.csv], in this example) with the users in the Analytics [!DNL User Logins List.csv] file.

       >[!IMPORTANT]
       >
       >If you find duplicates, delete them from the Analytics [!DNL User Logins List.csv] file.
-This step helps prevent overwriting existing Experience Cloud user permissions in the Admin Console and gives you a list of accounts to migrate.
+This step helps prevent overwriting existing Experience Cloud user permissions in the Adobe Admin Console and gives you a list of accounts to migrate.

-1. Download the CSV template from the Admin Console:
+1. Download the CSV template from the Adobe Admin Console:
    1. On the Users tab, click **[!UICONTROL Add users by CSV]**, then **[!UICONTROL Download CSV Template]**.

       ![Step Info](/help/admin/admin-console/user-management2/user-migration/assets/add-users-csv.png)